 The Sixth Form office has an open door policy and students regularly drop in for a chat or to let us know if they are worried about a friend.
 This open and honest relationship means that we are able to work with students and families to make Sixth Form work and help students to become resilient and ready for whatever they may face next.

-Each half term students have an Academic Review and are provided with an update of their progress which is shared with parents.
+Each half-term students have an Academic Review and are provided with an update of their progress which is shared with parents.
 This ensures that students can be supported and measures can be proactive as opposed to reactive.
-This support comes from many people, form tutors, Miss Harper (Head of Sixth Form), Mr Charles and Dr May (Assistant Heads of Sixth Form), Elaine Nicholas (Sixth Form Mentor) or Mrs Willis (Learning Support) to name a few.
+This support comes from many people, form tutors, Mr Charles (Head of Sixth Form) and Miss Bailey (Assistant Head of Sixth Form) or Mrs Lenton (Sixth Form Administrator) to name a few.

 The 16-19 Bursary is also available to offer financial support to students whose household income falls below £25,000.
 This support helps students to access study materials and trips for example.
 Applications are made in the September of each academic year and students are informed as to their level of financial support.